celestiaorg/docs/community/modular-meetup-guide.md

    to raise awareness about the meetup.
 7. Confirm speakers, including their availability, presentation topics, and technical requirements.
-If you are working from a Speaker List, please reach out to Nat for any support needed on coordination with speakers.
+If you are working from a Speaker List, please reach out to Nat for any support needed in coordination with speakers.
 8. Arrange any necessary equipment, such as microphones, projectors, and whiteboards.
 9. Plan and arrange refreshments, if applicable.
 10. Prepare and print any required materials, like agendas, name tags,